-Note that I used variables (VAR) to store the min and max numbers later used inside CALENDAR function.
+Note: I used variables (VAR) to store min and max numbers later used inside CALENDAR function.
 Not a big difference but in longer DAX statements using variables makes it so much easier to read.

 Creating the excel file, pbix file and writing this post really helped me focus on something else besides you know what.
 I don’t know everything about Excel but I’ve used it for many years.
 The real challenge was researching the M and DAX code and implementing it in Power BI.
 I have a fair amount of theoretical knowledge but hands on building is essential.